Loan agreement: Types

-For commercial banks and large finance companies, "loan agreements" are usually not categorized although "loan portfolios" are often broadly characterized into "personal" and "commercial" loans while the "commercial" category is then subdivided into "industrial" and "commercial real estate" loans.
-"Industrial" loans are those that depend on the cashflow and creditworthiness of the company and the widgets or service that it sells.
-"Commercial real estate" loans are those that repay loans but that depend on the rental revenues paid by tenants who lease space, usually for extended times.
-More granular categorizations of loan portfolios exist but these are always variations around the larger themes.
+For commercial banks and large finance companies, individual loan agreements are not usually categorized, although loan portfolios are often broadly characterized as "personal" and "commercial" loans, with the "commercial" category further subdivided into "industrial" and "commercial real estate" loans.
+Industrial loans are assessed on the cashflow and creditworthiness of the borrowing company and the goods or services it sells.
+Commercial real estate loans are typically repaid from the rental revenues paid by tenants who lease space, usually over extended terms.
+More granular categorizations of loan portfolios exist, but these are generally variations on these broader themes.

-The loan agreements originated by commercial banks, savings banks, finance companies, insurance organizations, and investment banks are very different from each other and all feed a different purpose.
-"Commercial banks" and "Savings banks", because they accept deposits and benefit from FDIC insurance, generate loans that incorporate the concepts of the "public trust".
-Prior to interstate banking, that "public trust" was easily measured by State bank regulators who could see how local deposits were used to fund the working capital needs of local industry and businesses, and the benefits associated with those organization's employment.
-"Insurance" organizations, who collect premiums for providing either life or property/casualty coverage, created their own types of loan agreements.
-"Banks" and "Insurance" organizations' loan agreements and documentation standards evolved from their individual cultures and were governed by policies that somehow addressed each organizations liabilities (In the case of "banks", the liquidity needs of their depositors; in the case of insurance organizations, the liquidity needs associated with their expected "claims" payments).
+Loan agreements originated by commercial banks, savings banks, finance companies, insurance companies, and investment banks differ substantially from one another and serve different purposes.
+Commercial banks and savings banks, because they accept deposits and benefit from FDIC insurance, generate loans that incorporate considerations of public trust; historically, this was overseen by state bank regulators, who monitored how local deposits were used to fund the working-capital needs of local businesses.
+Insurance companies, which collect premiums for life or property/casualty coverage, developed their own types of loan agreements.
+Banks' and insurance companies' loan documentation standards evolved separately, shaped by policies addressing each type of institution's liabilities: for banks, the liquidity needs of depositors; for insurers, the liquidity needs associated with expected claims payments.

-"Investment banks" create loan agreements that cater to the needs of the investors whose funds they attempt to attract; "investors" are always sophisticated and accredited organizations not subject to bank regulatory supervision and the need to cater to the public trust.
-Investment banking activities are supervised by the SEC and their main focus is on whether the correct or proper disclosures are made to the parties who provide the funds.
+Investment banks create loan agreements that cater to the needs of the investors whose funds they seek to attract; such investors are typically sophisticated, accredited organizations not subject to bank regulatory supervision.
+Investment banking activities in the United States are supervised by the SEC, whose focus is primarily on whether adequate disclosures are made to the parties providing the funds.